raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_6.md

 - Now you need to repeat the process above for each of your sensors.
 You may need to use the code you've already written to perform any required conversion.

-- To get started, write the code to take an atmospheric pressure reading called `pressure`, which is a floating-point number.
-Convert it from pascals to inches of mercury, and then turn it into a string called `pressure_in` rounded to two decimal places.
+- To get started, write the code to take your atmospheric pressure reading, convert it from pascals to inches of mercury, and then turn it into a string called `pressure_in` rounded to two decimal places.

 --- hints ---
 --- hint ---